harum/design-pattern/notes/design-principles.md

 > The command pattern encapsulates a request as an object thereby letting you
 > parameterize other objects with different request, queue or log requests, and
 > support undoable operations.

+### Adapter pattern
+> The adapter pattern converts the interface of a class into another interface
+> the clients expect.
+Adapter lets classes work together that couldn't otherwise
+> because of incompatible interfaces.

+### Facade pattern
+> The facade pattern provide a unified interface to a set of interfaces in a
+> subsystem.
+Facade defines a higher-level interface that makes the subsystem
+> easier to use.

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I